Third Culture Faith: Discovering God in the Flux

 Here’s what makes third culture faith unique:

-1. It’s Rooted in Relationship, Not Location
+1. Rooted in Relationship, Not Location

 Third culture believers know: